Book Review: Indistractable, How to Control Your Attention and Choose Your Life

 For me, it was a good reminder to look within when the outside world becomes too distracting.

-Buy it on Amazon (affiliate link)
+Buy the book (affiliate link)